Inside Handshake, post internships, co-ops, fellowships, full-time and part-time permanent career positions. Request events and on-campus interviews.

 Regulations governing recruiting and employment practices apply to your interactions with our candidates and you are responsible for compliance.

 Submitting an account application to us indicates your agreement to comply in particular with the following policies, procedures, principles, and laws.

-We facilitate mutually beneficial relationships between employers, our students and alumni, and our faculty and staff, in order to meet the dynamic needs of today's workplace.
+Wright State University Career Center facilitates mutually beneficial relationships between employers, our students and alumni, and our faculty and staff, in order to meet the dynamic needs of today's workplace.
 Therefore, Wright State University Career Center reviews activity in the database and reserves the right to accept or not accept submissions, and to modify information (such as, but not limited to, Major selections), policies, and procedures, for better service to participating parties.
 We may restrict access to employer services.

 Adherence to NACE Principles for Professional Practice and EEO

 Wright State University subscribes to and endorses the Principles for Professional Practice for Employment Professionals prescribed by the National Association of Colleges and Employers (NACE).

 Employers and their agents using our services are expected to conform to these principles and applicable Equal Employment Opportunity (EEO) laws and related legislation.

 Recruitment firms additionally comply with the NACE guidelines outlined within Principles for Third-Party Recruiters.